oSoWoSo/disroot-howto/pages/10.DisHub/07.Posts/docs.en.md

      active: false
 ---
 In this section we will see the different options you have when posting or commenting.
-There are parts it's reccomended to understand the different [permission roles](../permissions) first, so the posts are delivered to those  who are mented to.
+It's recommended to understand the different [permission roles](../permissions) first, so the posts are delivered to those who are mented to.